Unable to Locate Complete Label Info

 And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, BOGO Bowl looks like an average dry dog food.
+Judging by its ingredients alone, BOGO Bowl looks like an above-average dry dog food.

 As a group, the brand features an average protein content of 28% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.